 Interested in how to become a licensed electrician?
 Joining the IEC electrician apprenticeship program is one of the best ways to earn your license.
-With this trade school, you'lll be well prepared to move up the career ladder to possibly owning your own company someday.
+With this trade school, you’ll be well prepared to move up the career ladder to possible owning your own company someday.

-Independent Electrical Contractors (IEC) is regarded as among the best in the industry.
+Independent Electrical Contractors (IEC) is regarded as one of the best in the industry.
 They train about 10,000 apprentices a year through 70 training centers.
 IEC can help you succeed as an electrician as well.

 My electrician apprentice story can show you what to expect working as a newbie in this trade.